What is the Frozen Ever After Ride At Epcot REALLY Like?

 Anna, Elsa and all the other characters who appear on the ride are actually faceless.
 Horrifying as that may sound, you don’t have to shut your toddler’s eyes for this one.

-The actual faces are projected onto the animatronic characters to make more dynamic and real-looking expressions.
 This cool technology actually elevates the entire experience and is so much better than the robotic plastic eyelids that are known on most Disney animatronics.

 Disney is actually implementing this in many other rides as like The Little Mermaid ride and the Seven Dwarfs ride.

-1. Don’t rush before asking
+1. Don’t rush before asking.

 The Frozen Ever After ride sometimes doesn’t open immediately after the gates to Epcot have opened up.